Tirosint-Sol is a newer thyroid medication that was recently released in the United States to treat hypothyroidism.

 Tirosint-Sol is unique among thyroid medications not because it contains a new thyroid hormone but because of how it comes prepared and how you take it.

-You are probably used to taking medications which are either formulated in capsules or formulated in tablets.
+You are probably used to taking medications that are either formulated in capsules or formulated in tablets.

 These tablets are necessary to help stabilize the medication, but they can also cause trouble for a number of patients (again, an elaboration on that very topic below!).